Marcus Clapp

 Bio

-Northeast Head Baseball Coach Marcus Clapp enters his sixth season at the helm of the Northeast Community College baseball program.
+Northeast Head Baseball Coach Marcus Clapp enters his eigth season at the helm of the Northeast Community College baseball program.

 Zane Zielinski was named Second Team All-Region while Taylor Gill, Sam Manwarren, Harrison Taubert and Preston Tenney all were named Honorable Mention All-Region.
 Nate Brecht, Maximo de Leon, Parker Dorrance, Matt Dreher, Garrett Dudley, Houston Fogelstrom, Maxim Fullerton, Connor Jeffers, Manwarren, Chris Mazzini, Dylan Rodgers, Creighton Silvain, Tenney, Cooper Whitt and Zielinski all signed to play baseball at four-year universities after Northeast.